 In our cities, the air we breathe is not clean.
 Coal plants and factories belch out harmful CO2, trucks and cars spew filthy exhaust fumes.
 Many families in our cities rely on coal and wood fires for heating and cooking.
 On the outskirts, cows and other farm animals add methane to the mix.
 Sometimes just looking out your window at all the pollution may be enough to make you stay indoors.
+However, indoor air may even be more polluted!

 You may think indoor air pollution does not apply to you.
 Furthermore, you do not live near a highway, farm or industrial plant.
 You do not smoke and you do not use a wood-burning stove.
 However, the air you breathe may still be polluted.